ReinoutDeBleser/basic-angular-form/README.md

 Lunch is done.
 Working on the 3rd bullet of the 11th step.
 I got stuck here before lunch, i'll separate all different elements of the step, search for definitions of the words that don't entirely click for me and try to design a solution that way.
-I've set myself a checklist on things i need to understand to finish 11.3. this worked pretty well. now i'm stuck on the validation visualisation in step 12. i'm going to review all previous steps to start the day and refresh my memory of what i've already completed and double-check that i haven't forgotten anything.
+I've set myself a checklist on things i need to understand to finish 11.3. this worked pretty well. now i'm stuck on the validation visualisation in step 12. i'm going to review all previous steps to start the day and refresh my memory of what i've already completed and double-check that i haven't forgotten anything. after lunch i'm at step 15, troubleshot some errors that i couldn't figure out myself with some help from Tim. currently struggling understanding how to get observer - subscribe working correctly.

 ### Log/self-reflection
 29/11/21 12:27  Spent the better part of the morning on the different steps (currently step 1-11 of 19 complete) and got about halfway through the written steps list, spent some time figuring out the syntax for ngFor and where it should be placed.